hugodemiglio/hg-weather-gem/README.md

 Welcome to official HG Weather's Ruby Gem!

-Now you can simple get worldwide current and forecast data from HG Weather API directly on your Ruby Application, of any city in the world!
+Now you can simple get worldwide weather data (current and forecast) from HG Weather API directly on your Ruby Application!

+You can search any city in the world!

 ## Installation